Purple Innovation Inc. (PRPL): Skating on Thin Ice? We Know the Answer

 KeyBanc Capital Markets gave a rating of “Overweight” to PRPL, setting the target price at $16 in the report published on March 02nd of the current year.

-During the last 5 trading sessions, PRPL fell by -22.96%, which changed the moving average for the period of 200-days by -88.19% in comparison to the 20-day moving average, which settled at $4.66.
-In addition, Purple Innovation Inc. saw -76.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PRPL rose by +42.44%, which changed the moving average for the period of 200-days by -81.40% in comparison to the 20-day moving average, which settled at $4.35.
+In addition, Purple Innovation Inc. saw -63.07% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PRPL starting from Anthos Pano, who purchase 3,278 shares at the price of $6.01 back on Mar 31.
-After this action, Anthos Pano now owns 29,552 shares of Purple Innovation Inc., valued at $19,716 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PRPL starting from Roddy Jack, who purchase 3,000 shares at the price of $4.40 back on May 13.
+After this action, Roddy Jack now owns 3,000 shares of Purple Innovation Inc., valued at $13,200 using the latest closing price.

 Stock Fundamentals for PRPL